Secret Weidner v. Racine case continues through court, could be resolved in October

-KENOSHA — The open records case involving former Racine alderman Sandy Weidner is continuing to make its way through court - now in Kenosha County Circuit Court.
+KENOSHA — The open-records case involving former Racine alderman Sandy Weidner is continuing to make its way through court, albeit now in Kenosha County Circuit Court.

 Kenosha County Circuit Court Judge Chad G. Kerkman with Weidner's attorney Mark Hinkston and attorney Michael Cohen, representing the City of Racine, set a briefing and hearing schedule for the remainder of the case that could see the case resolved by early October.